aminrj/aminrj.github.io/_posts/2026-02-17-testing-AI-agents.md

 Traditional software is deterministic: call `add(2, 3)` and you get `5` every time.
 When it breaks, you get errors, stack traces, obviously wrong output.
 But LLM agents?
 They fail _quietly_.
 They produce outputs that seem reasonable but are subtly incorrect.
 You can test a few examples manually, feel confident, ship to production—and discover weeks later your agent has a 35% error rate.

 This article documents what I learned building an evaluation framework for AI agents in a real procurement analysis system.
-Not theoretical best practices, but practical code and metrics that caught actual production issues before they became costly problems.
+Not theoretical best practices — practical code and metrics that caught actual production issues before they became costly problems.

-If you're building AI agents for production—whether they filter data, score content, or make recommendations—you need to know if they actually work.
+If you're building AI agents for production, you need to know if they actually work.
 Not "it seems fine" or "the output looks reasonable."
-You need **quantitative evidence**.
+You need quantitative evidence.

-This guide walks through building an evaluation framework for AI agents.
-We'll cover why evaluation matters, what metrics to use, and how to implement a system that lets you measure performance scientifically.
-All code examples are production-ready and tested.

-**This is Part 4 of the LLM Engineering series.** If you haven't read the earlier parts, start with [Part 1: Building a Procurement Analyst AI](/posts/LLM-engineering-building-a-procurements-analyst-ai/), which covers the initial implementation.
-[Part 2: Production-Ready LLM Agents](/posts/Build-production-ready-llam-agents/) discusses architecture patterns, and [Part 3: From MVP to Production SaaS](/posts/from-mvp-to-prod/) covers deployment.
-This article focuses on the evaluation framework that lets you measure and improve agent performance scientifically.
+**This is Part 4 of the LLM Engineering series.** If you haven't read the earlier parts, start with [Part 1: Building a Procurement Analyst AI](/posts/LLM-engineering-building-a-procurements-analyst-ai/).
+[Part 2](/posts/Build-production-ready-llam-agents/) covers architecture patterns, and [Part 3](/posts/from-mvp-to-prod/) covers deployment.
+This article focuses on the evaluation framework.

 ## What you'll learn

-- **Why AI agents fail silently** and how to catch these failures
+- Why AI agents fail silently and how to catch those failures
-- **Building test datasets** that reveal actual agent performance
+- How to build test datasets that reveal actual performance
-- **Essential metrics**: Precision, Recall, F1, MAE, RMSE, and Calibration
+- Essential metrics: Precision, Recall, F1, MAE, RMSE, and Calibration
-- **Scientific iteration**: Using data to improve agents systematically
+- How to iterate on agents scientifically instead of by gut feel
-- **CI/CD integration**: Preventing quality regressions in production
+- CI/CD integration to prevent quality regressions

 ## Prerequisites

-To follow along, you should understand:

-- **Python** basics (classes, async/await)
-- **Basic statistics** (means, percentages)
-- **LLM concepts** (prompts, confidence scores)
-- Familiarity with **classification tasks** (yes/no decisions)

-No advanced ML knowledge required—we'll explain all the metrics from first principles.
+To follow along, you should understand Python basics (classes, async/await), basic statistics (means, percentages), and what an LLM confidence score is.
+No advanced ML knowledge required — we'll explain all the metrics from first principles.

 ## Context: why this matters

-**The Problem**: Most AI agent failures are invisible.
-Your agent might be making wrong decisions 30-40% of the time, but without systematic evaluation, you won't know until customers complain.

-**The Solution**: Treat AI agent evaluation like software testing.
-Create test suites, measure performance, set quality gates, and iterate based on data—not hunches.
+Most AI agent failures are invisible.
+Your agent might be making wrong decisions 30–40% of the time, but without systematic evaluation, you won't know until customers complain.
+The fix is treating AI agent evaluation like software testing: test suites, performance metrics, quality gates, and iteration based on data — not hunches.

 ## Why AI agents need different testing approaches